Charles Glazier LICSW, CGP

 Cognitive-Behavioral Therapy (CBT) approaches are integrated into all my treatment in child, adolescent adult and family situations.

 I am a Certified Group Psychotherapist and very committed to helping children and adults develop and grow in groups.
 I have run groups for children and adults since 1987.
-I have advanced post-graduate training in psychodynamic group psychotherapy, and served as a Board Member of the Northeast Society for Group Psychotherapy from 2002 to 2005.
-Currently I am NSGP's c0-chair for the Annual Conference and I currently am part of our national group therapy organization's annual conference committee.
+I have advanced post-graduate training in psychodynamic group psychotherapy, and served as a Board Member of the Northeast Society for Group Psychotherapy from 2002 to 2005, and 2016 to 2021.
+I co-chaired NSGP's the Annual Conference and I currently am part of our national group therapy organization's annual conference committee.

 Since 1992, I provide supervision and training to other clinicians.
 For three years I was an adjunct professor teaching clinical social work to MSW candidates at Simmons College School of Social Work.